 On 6 September 2016, a Taliban bomb attack caused substantial damage to a government building and to the neighboring building of CARE International, although there were no injuries. ?On 24 August 2016, militants attacked the American university of Afghanistan in Kabul; 16 people were killed and 50 injured during a nine-hour siege.
 Afghan troops, with the help of the US led-military coalition, led the clearing operation.
 No one claimed responsibility for the attack, although the Taliban is suspected.?

 The volatile situation in Kunduz continues.
 On 3 October 2016, the Taliban attacked Kunduz city in an attempt to recapture it.
 At least three civilians were killed and more than 290 wounded.
-24,000 civilians have been displaced by the violence.??
+24,000 civilians had been displaced by the violence.??
 The Taliban occupied large areas of the city for nine days before being pushed back by Afghan forces.
-The Taliban remain on the outskirts of Kunduz City; all seven districts in the province are at best contested.?
+The Taliban remain on the outskirts of Kunduz City; all seven districts in the province are - at best - contested.?